Xylon2/xyloobservations/README.md

 ## Running this code

-Here I explain how you may run this code on your Linux or Mac workstation for testing.
+Here I explain how you may run this code on your workstation for development.

 Install:
 - [Leiningen](https://github.com/technomancy/leiningen)